Asthma during pregnancy

 If your asthma is under control and mild, you may not need any special tests.
 If your asthma is not well controlled or if your asthma is moderate to severe, your provider may recommend repeated ultrasounds to check to make sure your baby’s growing normally.
-Ultrasound uses sound waves and a computer screen to make a picture of a baby in the womb.
+Ultrasound uses sound waves and a computer screen to show a picture of your baby inside the womb.
 Your provider may start these at around 32 weeks of pregnancy.

 Your provider also may recommend taking your baby’s heart rate with a fetal heart monitor.
 This allows him to check on your baby’s well-being.